jameswilliamiii/etc_app/README.md

 Repeat that same step two more times to get unique keys for `ENV["DEVISE_SECRET_KEY"]` and `ENV["DEVISE_PEPPER"]`.

+This application is set up to scale Heroku background workers in staging and production using the workless gem, so you should add the following environment variables on those servers:

+    heroku config:add HEROKU_API_KEY=yourapikey APP_NAME=yourherokuappname
+    heroku config:add WORKLESS_MAX_WORKERS=2
+    heroku config:add WORKLESS_MIN_WORKERS=0
+    heroku config:add WORKLESS_WORKERS_RATIO=50

+Find more info about using the workless gem [here](https://github.com/lostboy/workless).

 ## Step 3

 You will need to create your first user through console with the following commands.
 Make sure your password is at least 8 characters long.